uxlfoundation/oneapi-construction-kit/doc/source/cl/icd-loader.rst

 OpenCL ICD Loader
 =================

-ComputeAorta supports including the Khronos `OpenCL ICD Loader`_ in a build when the repository is present in the ``source/cl/external/OpenCL-ICD-Loader`` directory.
+oneAPI Construction Kit supports including the Khronos `OpenCL ICD Loader`_ in a build when the repository is present in the ``source/cl/external/OpenCL-ICD-Loader`` directory.
 Internally this is a `Git Submodule`_ however cloning the official repository at this location in a source release should also work.
 Support is disabled by default but can be enabled when configuring the build.

 .. warning::
-   When the `OpenCL ICD Loader`_ is enabled and OpenCL drivers are installed on the system, failure to explicitly specify either :envvar:`OCL_ICD_FILENAMES` or :envvar:`OCL_ICD_VENDORS` when running a test suite or application will result in it using the system driver rather than a driver from the ComputeAorta build.
+   When the `OpenCL ICD Loader`_ is enabled and OpenCL drivers are installed on the system, failure to explicitly specify either :envvar:`OCL_ICD_FILENAMES` or :envvar:`OCL_ICD_VENDORS` when running a test suite or application will result in it using the system driver rather than a driver from the oneAPI Construction Kit build.

 .. hint::
    Building the `OpenCL ICD Loader`_ can be enabled with the